Gabriel2409/small-calendar/README.md

-# Gab meeting assistant
+# Meeting assistant

-A small calendar application allowing to book time slots based on my availability
+A small calendar application allowing to book time slots based on availability

+- test the frontend at localhost:4200
+- test the backend at localhost:8000/docs

 # Run the app with docker

 - To run the app with docker compose: `docker compose up`

+# How it workds

+## Tables

+The app uses two tables:

+- availabilities which correspond to slots where recipient is available.
+These availabilities are modifiable in the backend
+- reservations which correspond to slots where somebody booked.
+The reservations can not overlap and can only be booked if the full reservation time slot is available (it can overlap multiple availability slots but not cross an unavailable time)

 # Development

-Read this section if you plan to modify the app
+Read this section if you plan to modify the app.

+## Main differences with production

+- Development is done without docker while Prod uses docker
+- Prod uses postgres and dev uses sqlite
+- Prod uses gunicorn to launch the app while development uses uvicorn
+- Prod builds the frontend and uses nginx while development serves the frontend and forwards calls to /api to the backend

 ## Installation (unix)